-The Board of Directors (BoD) shall appoint the members and the Chair of the Advisory Board and determine its operating procedures.

-Directors are not eligible to serve on the advisory board.
+The BoD shall appoint the members and the Chair of the Advisory Board and determine its operating procedures.
+Directors are not eligible to serve in the advisory board.
 Membership in the Advisory board is otherwise open and does not require any prior involvement with the ECHO CNO.